 The card’s number is automatically generated when the card is created.
 It’s the card’s unique ID, it can represent a request number, a ticket number, an order number and so on (depending on your type of process).

 Also known as checklists, the checkbox is a multiple options field within the card phases.
 It’s possible to create a field with several options that can be selected simultaneously, placed horizontally or vertically in the card structure.

-A company in Pipefy, previously known as an organization, includes all of your processes (or pipes), databases, reports, automations, members and much more.
+A company in Pipefy includes all of your pipes, databases, reports, automations, members, and much more.
 It’s the digital representation of your company inside Pipefy (at least some elements of it), with processes that can include entire departments or specific teams.
-This is your Pipefy, as some call.
+This is your Pipefy, as some call it.